CyberFlameGO/svnpython/Doc/library/sys.rst

    gets a traceback object (see the Reference Manual) which encapsulates the call stack at the point where the exception originally occurred.

-   If :func:`exc_clear` is called, this function will return three ``None`` values until either another exception is raised in the current thread or the execution stack returns to a frame where another exception is being handled.

    .. warning::

       Assigning the *traceback* return value to a local variable in a function that is